-- Windows-based PC loaded with Internet Explorer 5.5 (or later) on the same segment as the NAS b3000 v2
+- Windows-based PC loaded with Microsoft Internet Explorer 5.5 (or greater) on the same segment as the NAS e7000 v2

 - DHCP-serviced network

 - DNS serviced network

-- Serial number of the NAS b3000 v2
+- Serial number of the NAS e7000 v2

-Note: The NAS b3000 v2 is designed to be deployed without a monitor, keyboard, and mouse.
-These ports are available and supported by the NAS device, if used.
+Note: The NAS e7000 v2 is designed to be deployed without a monitor, keyboard, and mouse.
+These ports are available and supported by the NAS device if used.